 |YOU ARE HERE: Home > Drink Driving Information > DVLA Medical for High Risk Offenders|

-The DVLA Drink Driving Medical
+DVLA Medical - Drink Driving

-THe High Risk Offender Scheme (HRO)
+The High Risk Offender Scheme (HRO)

 May of 1983 saw the HRO (high risk offenders) scheme being introduced.
 High risk offenders are drivers who are convicted of repeated and/or serious drink driving offences.
-In June 1990 the high risk offender scheme was extended.

 High Risk Offenders are drivers who: